qmk/qmk.fm_old/_pages/ergodox/index.md

 A different, ARM-based design called ErgoDox Infinity is periodically available in kit form via [Massdrop](https://www.massdrop.com/buy/infinity-ergodox).

+The ErgoDox EZ setup is also compatible with the [ErgoDox kit](https://www.ergodox.io/).

 ## Graphical configurator

 A graphical configurator that uses QMK in the backend is available at [configure.ergodox-ez.com](http://configure.ergodox-ez.com).
 The configurator outputs Hex files as well as C files which can be used as a jumping-off point in a local QMK installation.